 School board exams are a common source of stress, and anxiety for students and parents alike.
-The desire to do well academically, combined with the peer pressure, teenage worries around self-esteem and success –all 3 put together create high-pressure scenarios for young minds.
+The desire to do well academically, combined with the peer pressure, and teenage worries around self-esteem and success –all 3 put together create high-pressure scenarios for young minds.
 How does one cope with it?

 - Prepare for your exams based on your level of understanding and confidence: If you believe some subjects need more work, allow yourself more time to prepare for them.
 Know what you can and cannot handle.